-REACH Home 2018/19 will open on or near November 15.
-We are pleased to announce that we will once again be partnering with Dimitri House, Inc. to open winter temporary transitional housing for homeless men and women at 102 N. Union Street.
+REACH Home 2018/19 opened in mid-November.
+We are pleased to once again be partnering with Dimitri House, Inc. to provide winter temporary transitional housing for homeless men and women at 102 N. Union Street.

 As in the past three years we will need volunteers from the community in the following areas:

 - Set up and preparation – there is a lot to be done to the building.
 We need people who can paint, move furniture, clean, and do general handyperson work.
 Please call John Curran at 585-271-1053 (leave a message).

 - Building rehabbing, plumbing, and construction – if you have skills in these or related areas we need your help.
 Please call Deacon Dan at 585-233-1755.

 - Meals – we provide a cooked meal each evening and are looking for volunteers to meet this need.
 Volunteers are expected to provide a meal for about 30+ people.
 Please bring the food to the REACH Home before 5:30 p.m. each evening.
 Volunteers may enter the kitchen at the rear of the house.
 We hope that meal volunteers will stay and serve the meal and greet our guests.
 To sign up to serve a meal please click here.

 - Drivers – we need people who are willing to drive our guests to their appointments, such as medical appointments or drug treatment appointments.
 To sign up as a driver please click here.

 - Shift Volunteer – to help us control our costs we welcome volunteers who would be willing to do a four-hour shift at the Home.
 We will provide appropriate training for this kind of volunteer work.
 Such volunteers will be an invaluable source of building relationships and a supporting community for our guests.
 To sign up as a shift volunteer please click here.